MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Test-CsLisCivicAddress.md

 # Test-CsLisCivicAddress

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Tests one or more civic addresses against the Master Street Address Guide.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Tests one or more civic addresses against the Master Street Address Guide.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX